mchav/dataframe/test_coverage.md

   - If arg is negative then don't change the

 * filter
-  - Filters column as expected
+  - Filters column as expected.
+DONE
   - Filter on non existent values returns dataframe with (0,0) dimensions.
+DONE
+  - Filter on non-existent type throws exception.
+DONE

 * valueCounts
   - Counts values as expected.